-VETERANS ASSISTANCE - This institution is approved to offer GI Bill® educational benefits by the Mississippi State Approving Agency.
-EMCC maintains a Veterans Office in the Office of Financial Aid.
+VETERANS ASSISTANCE - EMCC maintains a Veterans Office in the Office of Financial Aid.
 Eligible veterans are entitled to benefits which are reflected in the amount of military time served, years of service, number of dependents, type of discharge, and many other factors.
 Veterans who are interested in claiming benefits under the G.I.
-Bill should contact the Office of the VA School Certifying Official at EMCC (662.243.7470).
+Bill should contact the Office of Financial Aid at EMCC.
 For a schedule of the amounts of the various scholarships, contact the Financial Aid Office at:

-EMCC - Scooba Campus, P.O.
-Box 158, Scooba, MS 39358 EMCC - Golden Triangle Campus, P.O.
-Box 100, Mayhew, MS 39753
+EMCC-Scooba Campus P.O.
+Box 158 Scooba, MS 39358 EMCC-Golden Triangle Campus P.O.
+Box 100 Mayhew, MS 39753